 Celebrated by the Peranakan people (Chinese descendants who settled throughout South East Asia) this Taoist festival takes many forms, the main event being the beginning on the eve of the ninth lunar month of the Chinese calendar.

-In Thailand, it is known as the Vegetarian Festival, based on the pre-festival abstention of meat, dairy products or fish taken by devotees as one of their sacrifices (so a short-term adoption of a vegan diet in Western terms.)
+In Thailand, it is known as the Vegetarian Festival, based on the pre-festival abstention of meat, dairy products or fish taken by devotees as one of their sacrifices, so a short-term adoption of a vegan diet in Western terms but in Eastern terms, it is very much based upon the peaceful theory of Jainism.

 Nowhere in the world is this festival more revered or spirited than on the Thai island of Phuket, where Peranakans make up a significant number of the population, with many other inhabitants having strong ancestral ties to this ethnic group.